binaryslav/linux-cheat-notes/linux-notes.md

      grep linux file*.{txt,htm*} - search for all strings that contain "linux" in a current directory

      grep -h -v 2017-07  - print lines matching a pattern

-          -h, --no-filename
-               Suppress the prefixing of file names on output.
-This is the default when there is only  one  file  (or only standard input) to search.

-          -o, --only-matching
-               Print  only  the matched (non-empty) parts of a matching line, with each such part on a separate output line.

-          ‘-v’
-          ‘--invert-match’
-               Invert the sense of matching, to select non-matching lines.  (‘-v’ is specified by POSIX.)

-          ‘-w’
-          ‘--word-regexp’
-               Select only those lines containing matches that form whole words.
-               The test is that the matching substring must either be at the beginning of the line, or preceded by a non-word constituent character.
-Similarly, it must be either at the end of the line or followed by a non-word constituent character.
-Word-constituent characters are letters, digits, and the underscore.
-This option has no effect if ‘-x’ is also specified.

-          ‘-L’
-          ‘--files-without-match’
-               Suppress normal output; instead print the name of each input file from which no output would normally have been printed.
-The scanning of each file stops on the first match.

-          ‘-l’
-          ‘--files-with-matches’
-               Suppress normal output; instead print the name of each input file from which output would normally have been printed.
-The scanning of each file stops on the first match.  (‘-l’ is specified by POSIX.)

-          ‘-n’
-          ‘--line-number’
-               Prefix each line of output with the 1-based line number within its input file.  (‘-n’ is specified by POSIX.)

-          ‘-q’
-          ‘--quiet’
-          ‘--silent’
-               Quiet; do not write anything to standard output.
-Exit immediately with zero status if any match is found, even if an error was detected.
-Also see the ‘-s’ or ‘--no-messages’ option.  (‘-q’ is specified by POSIX.)

-          ‘-s’
-          ‘--no-messages’
-               Suppress error messages about nonexistent or unreadable files.
-               Portability note: unlike GNU ‘grep’, 7th Edition Unix ‘grep’ did not conform to POSIX, because it lacked ‘-q’ and its ‘-s’ option behaved like GNU ‘grep’’s ‘-q’ option.(1)  USG-style ‘grep’ also lacked ‘-q’ but its ‘-s’ option behaved like GNU ‘grep’’s.
-               Portable shell scripts should avoid both ‘-q’ and ‘-s’ and should redirect standard and error output to ‘/dev/null’ instead.  (‘-s’ is specified by POSIX.)

-          ‘-H’
-          ‘--with-filename’
-               Print the file name for each match.
-This is the default when there is more than one file to search.

-          ‘-h’
-          ‘--no-filename’
-               Suppress the prefixing of file names on output.
-This is the default when there is only one file (or only standard input) to search.

 *